quicwg/base-drafts/draft-ietf-quic-recovery.md

 sending an updated frame, or abandoning the frame.
 For more information, see Section 13.2 of {{QUIC-TRANSPORT}}.

-Packets MUST be tracked until acknowledged or lost.
+Packets MUST be tracked until acknowledged or lost in order to correctly implement congestion control.
 After a packet is lost, it SHOULD be tracked for an amount of time comparable to the maximum expected packet reordering, such as 1 RTT.
 This allows detection of spurious retransmissions and MAY avoid extra retransmissions if the frames contained within the packet were retransmitted and lost again.

 Sent packets are tracked for each packet number space, and ACK processing only applies to a single space.